WojtekKamilowski/CI_PP1_CDVMR/README.md

 [Back to Table Of Contents](#table-of-contents)

 ## Acknowledgements
-I would like to thank you those who were a great support and inspiration during writing this project:
+I would like to thank those who were a great support and inspiration during writing this project:
 - My mentor Mo Shami.
 - Code Institute for preparing the materials and providing a wide range of available means of learning for the students.
 - My family who were the first users to test the website.